elastic/start-local/README.md

 curl -fsSL https://elastic.co/start-local | sh
 ```

-The script will create a n `elastic-start-local` folder with two files:
+The script will create the`elastic-start-local` folder with two files:
 `docker-compose.yml` and `.env`.
 The first `docker-compose.yml` is a standard
 docker file containing the configurations for Elasticsearch and Kibana services.
 The second file `.env` contains all the settings, like the Elasticsearch password.